The-Hacker-Recipes/The-Hacker-Recipes/ad/movement/domain-settings/machineaccountquota.md

 addcomputer.py -computer-name 'SomeName$' -computer-pass 'SomePassword' -dc-host "$DC_HOST" -domain-netbios "$DOMAIN" "$DOMAIN"/"$USER":"$PASSWORD"
 ```

+`addcomputer.py` also has an option `-computer-group` for adding a group to which the account will be added.
+Because if omitted, the group `CN=Computers` will be used by default.

 Testers can also use [ntlmrelayx](https://github.com/SecureAuthCorp/impacket/blob/master/examples/ntlmrelayx.py) instead with the `--add-computer` option, like [this](https://arkanoidctf.medium.com/hackthebox-writeup-forest-4db0de793f96)

 {% hint style="info" %}